Do you need help with the cost of cancer?

-When you or someone close to you has been diagnosed with cancer, money might not be one of the first things you think about.
+If you or your family are living with cancer and struggling to cope with its financial impact, there is help available.
+When you or someone close to you has been diagnosed with cancer, your job and money might not be the first things you think about.
 But having cancer can be expensive.
-Your income may go down and your expenses may go up.
-You may have to pay for a special diet, child care, higher heating costs or travel to hospital.
-If you are struggling to cope with the financial effect of cancer, there is help available.
-If you, your family or carers are living with cancer and struggling to cope with its financial impact, remember that there is help available.
-You can get free, confidential welfare benefits and money advice from a specialist Citizens Advice adviser provided in Partnership with MacMillan Cancer Support.
+You or your family's income may go down and your spending may go up.
+You may have to pay for a special diet, child care, higher heating costs or travel to a hospital.
+It may be hard to keep your job.

 What can we help with?

 Our Macmillan Citizens Advice Service is a team of dedicated advisers for people affected by cancer who are living in or being treated in Hampshire or the Isle of Wight.

 We offer free, impartial and confidential information and advice on a range of issues including:

 - money matters including debts, pensions, insurance, grants and fuel schemes